vinodhj/code-challenges/string-manipulation /PrimePermutationChecker.md

-# PrimeChecker Function
+# PrimePermutationChecker Function

 ## Problem Statement

-The `PrimeChecker` function takes an integer `num` and checks if any permutation of the digits in `num` results in a prime number.
+The `PrimePermutationChecker` function takes an integer `num` and checks if any permutation of the digits in `num` results in a prime number.
 If at least one permutation is prime, the function returns `1`; otherwise, it returns `0`.

 ### Example